THINGS TO DO AND PLACES TO VISIT WHILST ON HOLIDAY AT VILLA MIMARMEL

 Terra Vinea - Situated in Portel-des-Corbieres this is a great place to visit on a day when it’s either raining or you’d like to get out of the sun for a while!
 In essence a little train takes you to an underground museum about the history of wine making in the region built in an old gypsum mine.
 There is a light show after your descent into the mine and then you are taken on a tour around the museum.
 If there is no English guide on duty then ask for the pre-recorded audio set in English.
 At the end of the tour you are invited to sample some of the wines that are stored in the mine.

 The Pool and BBQ at Mimarmel – Have a lazy day by the pool.
 Enjoy the garden at Mimarmel and fire up the BBQ!

 L’Oulibo Olive Factory – Visit the olive factory just a few minutes drive away on the road into Bize Minervois.
 Take a tour around and taste the different types of olives and olive oil.
 There is also a lovely gift shop there if you need any “local” presents to take home.

-Millau Viaduct – Unless you are really keen on architecture we wouldn’t suggest this as a day out (it’s about one hour 40 minutes drive) so this is number 19 on the list but if you are travelling by car then do factor in a stop at the Millau viaduct on your journey home.
+Millau Viaduct – Unless you are really keen on architecture we wouldn’t suggest this as a day out (it’s about one hour 40 minutes drive) but if you are travelling by car then do factor in a stop at the Millau viaduct on your journey to or from Mimarmel.
 The service station just north of the viaduct affords incredible views.
 It also houses an exhibition and there is a film showing there that explains just how the viaduct was built.
 Fascinating!